RobinBrouwer/gritter/README.markdown

 To see what arguments you can pass to this helper just check the include_gritter helper.

 You can also use the 'js' helper to add script-tags around this helper.

+### gflash

+The gflash helper is a different kind of flash[:notice] message.
+It uses the add_gritter helper and the default images used in this plugin.
+It uses a session to remember the flash messages.
+Add the following inside your controller action:

+	def create
+		...
+		gflash :success => "The product has been successfully created!"
+		...
+	end

+Now you can add the following to your layout view inside the body-tag:

+	<%= gflash %>

+The flash-message will be shown with 'success.png' as the image and 'Success' as the title.
+To change the title you can add the following to the gflash helper inside the layout:

+	<%= gflash :success => "It has been successful!" %>

+Now the default title will be overwritten.
+You can use the following gflash options:

+	:success
+	:warning
+	:notice
+	:error
+	:progress

+Each uses the corresponding image and title.
+You can also add multiple gritter notifications at once:

+	def create
+		...
+		gflash :success => "The product has been successfully created!", :notify => "This product doesn't have a category."
+		...
+	end

+Just remember that you can only set the gflash message inside the controller.
+The gflash helper inside the views will show the notification and change the title.
+It will not change the message.

 ## Special Thanks